Agnostic Language Identification and Generation: Agnostic Language Identification

 \begin{restatable}[Arbitrarily Slow Rate When $\inf$ Not Attained]{theorem}{AgnosticIdentificationArbitrarilySlowRate} There exists a countable collection $ \cC $ over a universe $U$ such that for any identification algorithm $ \cA $ using randomness $\rr$, and for any rate function $R:\bN \to (0,1)$ satisfying $\lim_{n \to \infty}R(n)=0$, there exists a distribution $\cD$ for which no $ L^\star\in \cC $ satisfies $\p_{\rx\sim\cD}[\rx\notin L^\star]= \inf_{L\in\cC}\p_{\rx\sim\cD}[\rx\notin L] $, and furthermore, it holds that

 for infinitely many $ n $. \end{restatable}

 We first sketch the proof of the lower bound, before stating all the technical details.
-Consider a universe of strings consisting of pairs $(w,y)$, where $w \in \bN$ and $y \in \{-1, 0,1\}$.
-We first specify a common base distribution $\cD_\bN$ over $\bN$ to draw the first component of a pair.
-Then, for any given bit string $z \in \{0,1\}^\bN$, we consider the distribution $\cD_z$, which first samples $w$ according to $\cD_\bN$, and then outputs the pair $(w,z_w)$.
-Thus, $z$ can be thought of as specifying the unique $0/1$ labels associated with every $w \in \bN$; a sample from $\cD_z$ is generated by first drawing $w$ from the marginal distribution $\cD_\bN$, and then ``labeling'' it by the $w^\text{th}$ bit of $z$.
+Consider a universe of strings consisting of pairs $(w,y)$, where $w \in \bW = \{0,1,2,\dots,\}$, and $y \in \{-1, 0,1\}$.
+We first specify a common base distribution $\cD_\bW$ over $\bW$ to draw the first component of a pair.
+Then, for any fixed bit string $z \in \{0\} \times \{0,1\}^\bN$, we consider the distribution $\cD_z$, which first samples $w$ according to $\cD_\bW$, and then outputs the pair $(w,z_w)$.
+Thus, $z$ can be thought of as specifying the unique $0/1$ labels associated with every $w \in \bW$ (with the label on $w=0$ fixed to be 0); a sample from $\cD_z$ is generated by first drawing $w$ from the marginal distribution $\cD_\bW$, and then ``labeling'' it by the $w^\text{th}$ bit of $z$.